autoSteve/ha-solcast-solar/README.md

 > If you think automated dampening is not working correctly then please THINK, INVESTIGATE, and then REPORT any issues with automated dampening, in that order.
 Include details of why you think automated dampening is not working and the possible solution in any issue report.
 >
 > If you investigate and find that an issue is because of your hand-built generation entity then auto-dampening may not be for you and in this case please roll your own dampening solution, or be technically constructive in any suggested improvement.
 The component parts are available for you to build your own by utilising granular dampening.
+>
+> Do also check out the "advanced options" for the integration.
+There are many "nerd knobs" that may be set for automated dampening, and these may solve for your issue with it.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)